cristianvasquez/thingies_gym/readme.md

 * Thingies can move in the grid in four directions.
 * Thingies spend apples to move around.
 * From time to time, trees with apples appear in the grid
-* Thingies can collect apples from the trees
+* Thingies can collect apples from the trees.
-* A thingy dies if it has 0 apples
+* A thingy dies if it has 0 apples.
 * Thingies can perform a fixed number of actions each turn.
 * The order in which thingies play is randomly chosen.